 Read more in Autumn Colors: A Guide to Visiting Japan in Fall.

-Should we avoid the rainy season, summer, and winter?
+Should I avoid rainy season, summer, and/or winter?

 Not necessarily!
 There are definitely some advantages to traveling outside of peak season.